samfolo/autodep/README.md

     There are a few magic tokens available to help format the target, derived from the relative path of the target Node.js file:
     - `<basename>` - the name of the file, complete with file extension
     - `<filename>` - the name of the file, without file extension
-    - `<firstname>` - the first part of the filename, before the first `.`, if there are several in the basename, e.g. `firstname.other.parts.ts`
+    - `<firstname>` - the first part of the filename, before the first `.`, if there are several in the basename, e.g. `FirstName.spec.tsx`
     - `<path>` - the full path to the dependency, relative to the `BUILD` file.
 For sibling files, this will be identical to the `<basename>`.
       These will be interpolated appropriately at runtime.
   - `explicitDeps` - Whether the new rule should be created with the `srcs` explicitly listed, or whether it should be created using the specified `globMatcher` configuration.
 Defaults to `true`, as this is the optimal setting for build-system-dependent projects.
+When set to false, the typing of the `srcs` field will be the first entry in its corresponding schema field entry at `manage.schema[key].srcs`.
   - `omitEmptyFields` - Whether the new rule should omit the keyword argument if its value is empty.
 For `array` types, this would be an array of length `0`; for `string` types, this would be a string of length `0`.
     - Currently unimplemented as of August 2022.
   - `globMatchers` - if `explicitDeps` is set to true, a user is able to specify the values of the `exclude` and `include` fields in a [glob declaration](https://please.build/lexicon.html#please-builtins).
 These use the familiar `glob` matcher syntax. `glob` fields validate potential files by: